-The pre-tutorial homework will usually have a deadline of 11:59 pm Thursday, before the Friday Tutorial.
+The pre-tutorial homework will usually have a deadline of 11:59 pm Monday of the following week, but you should try to do it before the Friday Tutorial.

-The post-tutorial homework will usually have a deadline of 11:59 pm on the Tuesday following the Friday Tutorial.
+The post-tutorial homework will usually have a deadline of 11:59 pm on the Wednesday following the Friday Tutorial, but you are encouraged do to it as soon as possible after the Tutorial.